 5. Should asking some questions be against the law?

-The ancient Greeks thought of philosophy as an art, and philosophers as teachers of the art of asking questions.
+The ancient Greeks thought of philosophy as an art and philosophers as teachers of the art of asking questions.
 But some things in ancient Greece could not be questioned.
 It was against the law to do so.
-But that did not stop one famous philosopher from asking these questions anyway.
+That did not stop one famous philosopher from asking these questions anyway.
 He found himself in a lot of trouble because he ignored the law.
 His name was Socrates.
-Two other famous Greek philosophers were Plato and Aristotle, both of whom were students of Socrates, and both of whom went on to greatness.
+Two other famous Greek philosophers were Plato and Aristotle.